jedavies-dev/kiss-zfs/README.md

 # ZFS on KISS Linux

 ## What is this?
 This repo contains KISS build files for ZFS on Linux.
 Package contains userland utilities and kernel modules.
+It also contains the ZFS event daemon (zed).

 ## How to install?
 1. Clone this repo to your machine